Some journal entries from last fall before a show

 Sunday, September 21st, 2025

-Tomorrow morning I’m going to cut all the panels and start stretching canvas over each one.
+Tomorrow morning I’m going to cut all the panels for this series and start to stretch canvas.
 I like the process of building up layers of gesso and sanding it as smooth as a piano key before I start to paint.
-It takes time, and when they are finished, each panel is like a cake or a little glazed petitfour, a delicious object.
-It will be worth it.
+It takes forever but when they are finished, each panel is like a little glazed petitfour, a delicious object. and it’s always worth it.

-And then I’ll prime them with this really beautiful soft grey ground like the Michaël Borremans portrait here.
-I love the way the paint sits on this warm grey.
+And then I’ll prime them with this really beautiful soft grey like this Michaël Borremans portrait.
+I love the way the paint sits on this warm washy grey ground.

 Monday September 22nd